Release Notes

 Compiler Options

-If your project does not have a TSConfig file, default compiler options now are much more strict:
+If your project does not have a TSConfig file, default compiler options are now stricter:

 {